 During the Chinese Civil War, many Buddhist monks fled south from mainland China and took refuge in this quiet, sequestered nook of Lantau Island, accounting for the vast number of temples and monasteries built here.
 The Fat Mun Ancient Trail served as the main route for monks living in Lantau North to reach Ngong Ping.
 Over the years, most of the worship structures have been neglected and are now no longer in use.
 However, that doesn’t mean you can’t still explore around and soak in the historical ambience.

 A quaint little hamlet that rests a third of the way up Lantau Peak, Shek Mun Kum Village and the many temples within are worthy of touring before you begin your hike.
-In particular, the Tung Chung Lo Hon Monastery right at the entrance of Tei Tong Tsai Country Trail boasts some stunning shrines and a great vegetarian eatery for you fuel up beforehand.
+In particular, the Tung Chung Lo Hon Monastery right at the entrance of Tei Tong Tsai Country Trail boasts some stunning shrines and a great vegetarian eatery.